devkitPro/picasso/Manual.md

 `callu bReg, procName`            |
 `ifu bReg`                        |
 `jmpu bReg, labelName`            |
-`madi rDest, rSrc1, rSrc2, rSrc1` |
-`mad rDest, rSrc1, rSrc1, rSrc2`  |
+`mad rDest, rSrc1, rSrc2, rSrc3`  |

 ### Description of operands

 - `rDest`: Represents a destination operand (register).
-- `rSrc1`: Represents a so-called SRC1 source operand (register), which allows accessing floating-point vector uniforms and relative addressing.
+- `rSrc1`/`rSrc2`/`rSrc3`: Represents a source operand (register).
+Depending on the position, some registers may be supported and some may not.
-- `rSrc2`: Represents a so-called SRC2 source operand (register), which is limited to input and scratch registers.
+	- Narrow source operands are limited to input and scratch registers.
+	- Wide source operands also support floating-point vector uniforms and relative addressing.
+	- In instructions that take one source operand, it is always wide.
+	- In instructions that take two source operands, the first is wide and the second is narrow.
+	- `dph`/`sge`/`slt` have a special form where the first operand is narrow and the second is wide.
+This usage is detected automatically by `picasso`.
+	- `mad`, which takes three source operands, has two forms: the first is wide-wide-narrow, and the second is wide-narrow-wide.
+This is also detected automatically.
 - `iReg`: Represents an integer vector uniform source operand.
 - `bReg`: Represents a boolean uniform source operand.
 - `procName`: Represents the name of a procedure.